ziyin-dl/global-anchor-method/README.md

 The global anchor method is a powerful tool for comparing language usage between different corpora through word vectors.
 It can be used for
 - Transfer learning: determining whether a model trained on one corpus will transfer to another.
 If the corpora are very different in terms of their language usage, transfer learning may not perform well.
 - Discover linguistic shifts: one can use this method to determine the rate at which language changes with respect to time.
-- Discover domain variations: one can use this method to discover whether language adapts to specific domains.
+- Discover domain variations: one can use this method to discover how language deviates in different domains.

 In particular, we showed that the global anchor method is
-- theoretically as powerful as the alignment method,
+- theoretically as powerful as the alignment method
 - practically more widely applicable and easier to implement than the alignment method (i.e. compare embeddings with different dimensionalities)
 - reveals finer structures than frequency-based methods (e.g. Pechenick et. al. [Characterizing the Google Books corpus: Strong limits to inferences of socio-cultural and linguistic evolution](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0137041))